 The relationship between alcohol and the brain is a dangerous one.
 Heavy drinking can result in permanent damage to the nervous system and brain.
 Some of the most common effects of alcohol on the brain include the development of disorders such as:

 Of course, the effects of alcohol can cause short-term problems as well.
 These problems include but aren’t limited to confusion, impaired judgment, and difficulty learning.

-Since alcohol has a negative impact on the developing brain, finding a teen alcohol rehab center Boise Idaho has is important.
+Since alcohol harms the developing brain, finding a teen alcohol rehab center in Boise, Idaho, is crucial to the cognitive development of teens.
 In fact, consuming alcohol at a young age can cause learning and behavioral problems that keep kids from retaining information.

 - Early intervention

 - Group and individual therapy